 On our TCM and its branches pages, there is detailed advice and guidance about the different types of treatments that might be called Acupuncture.
 We suggest that you read this page first, to be sure that this Acupuncture training course will meet your needs and expectations.
 These pages give information about the branches of the whole medical field of Chinese Medicine.

 We can confidently say that if you want to learn classical Acupuncture, used as part of Traditional Chinese Medicine, then you should apply for the Licentiate course.
-It provides the necessary theoretical foundations in TCM and the practical clinical skills required to become a professional Acupuncturist or more specifically a TCM practitioner specialising in Acupuncture.
+It provides the necessary theoretical foundations in TCM and the practical clinical skills required to become a professional Acupuncturist or, more specifically, a TCM practitioner specialising in Acupuncture.

 Nature of the Acupuncture Training course

-The course is part-time and it is, therefore, demanding because it is training students to become medical professionals, who will be treating patients with real medical conditions within about 2 and a half years of starting their Acupuncture training.
+The course is part-time and it is, therefore, demanding because it is training students to become medical professionals, who will be treating patients with real medical conditions within about two and a half years of starting their Acupuncture training.
 Thus, as our students wish to become fully competent, qualified, confident and professional Acupuncturists in a relatively short time, we only accept applicants who are willing and able to face the associated opportunities and challenges.

 The part-time nature of the course is described in detail on the Acupuncture Training Course Structure page.

-We know that adult students have other responsibilities and time constraints, than just studying Acupuncture and TCM, and we have designed the Acupuncture Training programme for people who are currently working full-time, in either another career or in the home, or both.
+We know that adult students have other responsibilities and time constraints than just studying Acupuncture and TCM, and we have designed the Acupuncture Training programme for people who are currently working full-time, in either another career or in the home, or both.

-It is our aim to enable those wishing to change to a caring and worthwhile career to successfully achieve their goal of becoming a well-qualified Acupuncturist.
+It is our aim to enable those wishing to change to a caring and worthwhile career to successfully achieve their goal of becoming a well-qualified TCM Acupuncturist.

 Visit the Students and Graduates page for more information about the type of people who study with us.